About the Paralegal Certificate Program

 Textbooks for the online course

-• Paralegal Certificate Course Workbook, by Margaret J. Kirk
+• Paralegal Certificate Course© Workbook, Golden: CLS by BARBRI, 2010 by Margaret J. Kirk

-• A Uniform System of Citation (aka "The Bluebook"), most recent edition
+• Uniform System of Citation (aka “The Bluebook”), most recent edition, Harvard Law Review

 Ordering Books